openshift/compliance-operator/README.md

 example-compliancescan-ip-10-0-174-131.ec2.internal-pod   1      2m16s   compliance-scan=example-compliancescan
 ```

+At the moment, the scans produce XML-based ARF reports, which the operator
+is able to parse.
+You can fetch the results with `oc extract $cm_name`.

 A more convenient way to fetch the results is using
 [a script](https://github.com/jhrozek/scapresults-k8s/blob/master/scapresults/fetchresults.py)
 To use the script, clone the [scapresults-k8s repo](jhrozek/scapresults-k8s),